Epilogue Announces Launch In BC!

 A Representation Agreement is a document that appoints someone to make personal health care decisions should the “Adult” (the person who wants their personal/health care managed) be unable to care for themselves.

-The agreement must be signed in the presence of one lawyer/notary, or in the presence of two non-lawyer/notary witnesses.
+The agreement must be signed in the presence of one lawyer/notary, or in the presence of two witnesses not of the legal profession.

 Unlike other provinces, in B.C. the Representatives also must sign the agreement; however, their signatures do not need to be witnessed.

-It’s a good idea to make and sign a Representation at the same time you make your Will since wishes relating to personal/health care are deeply personal and it’s the only way to ensure your wishes will be followed even when you are unable to express them yourself.
+When completing their planning, most people create and sign a Representation Agreement at the same time they make their Will since wishes relating to personal/health care are deeply personal and it’s the only way to make sure your loved ones know your wishes and that they will be followed even when you are unable to express them yourself.

 What happens if I own property outside of British Columbia?